 • lack of appetite, general weakness and malaise;

-• possible discomfort in the form of burning or itching in those places where the skin was stretched;
+• possible discomfort in the form of burning or itching in those places where skin tension occurs;

-• swelling may appear on the inflamed area;
+• swelling may appear in the inflamed area;

 If lymphadenitis is chronic, then the severity of the above symptoms is mild.

-Why are the lymph nodes in the groin inflamed in women
+Why do the lymph nodes in the groin become inflamed in women?

-There are certain diseases and injuries that are manifested by inflammation of the lymph nodes in the groin area.
+There are certain diseases and injuries that manifest as inflammation of the lymph nodes in the groin area.
 This is due to the fact that pathogenic bacteria enter the body.

 The most common ailments: